 - Polanco – the most upscale neighborhood with the swankiest hotels and restaurants, gourmet cuisine like the famous Pujol and Biko, one of the most diverse areas in the city were the large concentration of Lebanese and Jewish communities, some great museums like Soumaya and Jumex.

-- Coyoacan – Frida Khalo’s Museo Casa Azul, Leon Trotsky’s House, more laid back and local vibe on the southern edge of Mexico City.
+- Coyoacan – Frida Kahlo’s Museo Casa Azul, Leon Trotsky’s House, more laid back and local vibe on the southern edge of Mexico City.

 That should give you a sort of general overview of the most popular neighborhoods, but be sure not to miss the more detailed guide about where to stay in Mexico City with tips and insights about each individual neighborhood.